phetsims/tambo/doc/user-guide.md

 are still cases where sonification or sound based on Properties is valuable, required, and preferred.
 Use your best judgment!

+### Sounds that play when reaching the edge of a space

+With regard to keyboard interaction, when hitting the "boundary" or "edge" of a space, either 2d or 1d, it is best to give a small edge "boop", like `generalBoundaryBoopSoundPlayer`.
+It is a PhET convention that this repeats each time the user moves in the edge direction, even if the value doesn't change because they are already at the edge.
+For example Center and Variability's soccer ball GroupSortInteraction or the hands in Ratio and Proportion.
+Other sims do not follow this precedent, like Fourier Making Waves sliders, but in general there should be a good reason not to follow this design.

 # A Word About Browser Autoplay Policies

 TODO: Fill this in.